BayAreaMetro/eps-projects/fastrak-clipper-merge/README.md

 	* anonym_clipper.csv
 	* missing.csv

-2. [Merge script](https://github.com/BayAreaMetro/usf-practicum/blob/master/fastrak-clipper-merge/merging_anonymized_data.py) - This script merges Clipper and FasTrak anonymized account data in an iterative process.
+2. [Merge script](https://github.com/BayAreaMetro/usf-practicum/blob/master/fastrak-clipper-merge/merging_anonymized_data.py) - This script merges Clipper and FasTrak anonymized account data in an iterative process, making a series of matches using different subsets of columns.
+This approach was chosen because it is reliable, only making matches when there is one record in each dataset with the stated match criteria.
+Additionally, by iterating over different subsets of columns, this method picks up matches that has one column misspelled but otherwise has all records matching.

+### Technique
+For each level of merge, the match works as follows:

+1. Specify a subset of columns on which to match Clipper and FasTrak Account data
+2. Subset each dataset by taking only the rows that have unique values for each identified column in this match level.
+3. Match between datasets if all values for the specified columns are equal.